FabricMC/fabric-docs/develop/migrating-mappings/index.md

 Loom offers a semi-automated migration of the mappings through the `migrateMappings` task, but **does not support migrating code written in Kotlin**.

 Ravel is a plugin for IntelliJ IDEA that adds a GUI dialog for migration.
 Unlike Loom however, Ravel also **supports Kotlin**.
-In addition, Ravel might perform better than Loom for a more complex project since it's using your IDE to resolve it.
-(Case on point: [Remapping Fabric API to Mojang Mappings](https://github.com/FabricMC/fabric/pull/4960)).
+In addition, Ravel might perform better than Loom for more complex projects since it uses IDE to resolve changes.
+(Case in point: [Fabric API used Ravel to migrate to Mojang Mappings](https://github.com/FabricMC/fabric/pull/4960)).

 Neither option is perfect and you will need to check the result and make manual fixes, especially when migrating Mixins.